 Halsey's battle with endometriosis isn't going to stop her from having children.
 The 23-year-old singer and songwriter shared on The Doctors that she is freezing her eggs.
-The decision came after her diagnosis of endometriosis and having a miscarriage.
+The decision came after her diagnosis of endometriosis and a pregnancy loss.

 "I'm 23 years old, and I'm going to freeze my eggs.
 And when I tell people that, they're like, 'You're 23 — why do you need to do that?
 Why do you need to freeze your eggs?'
 Doing an ovarian reserve is important to me because I'm fortunate enough to have that as an option, but I need to be aggressive about protecting my fertility, about protecting myself," she said.